MashyBasker/mashybasker.github.io/content/writings/zig-autovector.md

 ### Investigation

-The following code is put in a `test.zig` file.
+We put the following slightly modified code in a `test.zig` file.

 ```zig
 const std = @import("std");